 Selling the “as is” home:

 - Don’t bother with a pre-listing home inspection.
-While we normally recommend getting a home inspection before you list your property (so you know what to fix and expect in advance and can make the report available to potential Buyers), if your home needs a lot of work and you’re selling it “as is”, save the $500 and go away for the weekend.
+While we often recommend getting a home inspection before you list your property (so you know what to fix and expect in advance and can make the report available to potential Buyers), if your home needs a lot of work and you’re selling it “as is”, save the $500 and go away for the weekend.
 Because you won’t be guaranteeing anything, there’s no need to be fully informed about the house.

 - An “as-is” home doesn’t necessarily remove your obligations to make normal disclosures that could affect the decision to purchase.
 So yes, if someone was murdered in the home or there’s a buried oil tank in the yard, you’ll probably still need to disclose that (check with your agent and real estate lawyer if you aren’t sure what to disclose).